daemonfire300/envToYaml/README.md

 # envToYaml

-Reads a .env (symfony) file and spits out a list that you use as yaml list.
+Reads a .env (symfony) file and spits out a list that you can use as yaml list.